The Warranty Game: Enforcing Your Product Warranty J. M. Edgar, J.D., C.M.C.

 If the company advertises a "lifetime" warranty, just the word "lifetime" is not a sufficient definition of the duration of the warranty.
 What lifetime?
 The lifetime of the buyer?
 The lifetime of the product?
 The lifetime of the company?
 All of these are possible lifetimes.
 A typical lifetime for a window, for example, is for "as long as the original consumer buyer owns the house in which the window is installed."

 A lifetime warranty does not have to include every part of a product.
 It is common in the faucet industry, for example, to guarantee the faucet against defects in its mechanical parts, but specify a less ambitious duration for finishes.
 Ten years is common.

 But, at least something in the warranty must be guaranteed for someone's or something's lifetime, even if everything else is guaranteed for just 10 days.
 Otherwise, the warranty is "deceptive."

 Warranties "Implied" by Law

-Every consumer product is sold with a warranty of "merchantability" and a warranty of "fitness for its ordinary purpose".1 These warranties are "implied" by law and automatically attach to every sale.
+In addition to any express warranty issued by the manufacturer, every consumer product is sold with a warranty of "merchantability" and a warranty of "fitness for a particular purpose".
+These warranties are implied by law and automatically attach to every sale.

 They don't have to do the actual selling.
 If they merely place the product into the "stream of commerce", then they are responsible for its merchantability in the hands of the ultimate consumer.

 What Defects are Covered by Implied Warranties